 National Grid (with clarification) - National Grid already includes this information in its annual GSEP filings and supports including informational reporting on replacement or retirement of leak prone pipe in EJ communities.
 National Grid objects to inclusion of “repair” because repair of a gas main or service does not eliminate risk associated with pipe failure consistent with DIMP.
 Furthermore, it aligns with Language from the Act that changes to the GSEP statute should allow for operation of a safe and reliable gas distribution system.

+HEET (with clarification)- Suggests using the term “advanced leak repair” rather than repair.

+The likely intent of this legislative language is to examine the equity of infrastructure repair and replacement, however the definition of EJ communities as enacted in Massachusetts includes high-income areas in municipalities such as Lexington.
+A better method of ensuring equity would be to use the designation of Justice40 Communities instead, or if the percentage of low-income customers connected to the leakprone and non-leak-prone infrastructure were tracked.

+Additionally, if ALL leak-prone infrastructure information was public information (suggested above), researchers could consider the impact of equity in much greater depth.

 Opposed by: NEGWA/USW; Eversource; Liberty; Unitil

 Statements in Opposition: